ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 from the client, and the client will either assign a range or decline the request.

+## Data Transport Compression

+While any complex compression mechanism could always be realized at later times in an extension, the core protocol design should consider oppertunities where per-packet bits can be saved easily.
+One such example is that the proxy will learn the destination IP address during the forwarding request, as such that field could simply be removed on a per-packet basis.

 ## Route Negotiation

 At any point in an IP Session (not limited to its initial negotiation), the